From Cannings model to Brownian motion conditioned on local time profile: Preliminaries

-under the distance \eqref{fidis}, where \(\{V_{n,1},\dots,V_{n,k}\}\) and \(\{p_g(U_1),\dots,p_g(U_k)\}\) are considered as multisets. \end{itemize} \end{enumerate} \end{theorem}
+under the distance \eqref{fidis}, where \(\{V^n_1,\dots,V^n_k\}\) and \(\{p_g(U_1),\dots,p_g(U_k)\}\) are considered as multisets. \end{itemize} \end{enumerate} \end{theorem}

 \begin{remark} Aldous originally proved this equivalence in \cite[Theorem~20]{1993Aldous} for the case where the limiting tree is a compact binary real tree encoded by an excursion.
 In that setting, his notion of finite-dimensional distributions differs from \eqref{finitedistribution}.
-Nevertheless, the first step of his proof shows that his definition is equivalent to requiring, for every \(k \ge 1\),
+Nevertheless, Theorem~\ref{thm:convergence} is already implicit in Aldous’ proof.
+Indeed, the first step of his proof shows that his definition is equivalent to requiring that, for every \(k \ge 1\),

-where \((U_{n,1},\ldots,U_{n,k})\) is a random vector sampled uniformly without replacement from \(\{0,\ldots,2(a_n-1)\}\), with \(U_{n,(i)}\) denoting its order statistics, and \(U_{(1)},\ldots,U_{(k)}\) are the order statistics of \(k\) i.i.d. uniform \((0,1)\) random variables.
+where \((U^n_{1},\ldots,U^n_{k})\) is a random vector sampled uniformly without replacement from \(\{0,\ldots,2(a_n-1)\}\), with \(U^n_{(i)}\) denoting its order statistics, and \(U_{(1)},\ldots,U_{(k)}\) are the order statistics of \(k\) i.i.d. uniform \((0,1)\) random variables.
 By \cite[Lemma~12]{1993Aldous}, \eqref{eq:aldous} is readily seen to be equivalent to \eqref{finitedistribution}.
 This is the only step in his argument that relies on the assumption of a binary limiting tree; the remainder of the proof proceeds without invoking it.
-Thus, Theorem~\ref{thm:convergence} is already implicit in Aldous’ proof.

-The formulation in \eqref{finitedistribution} is more suitable for our setting, where the root of the limiting tree is not necessarily binary. \end{remark}
+In our setting, as the root of the limiting tree is not necessarily binary, the formulation in \eqref{finitedistribution} is better suited. \end{remark}